Undergraduate

 The schools and other institutional divisions, in order of establishment, are as follows:

-• The School of Education and Social Policy (1926) offers the bachelor of science degree in education and social policy with concentrations in human development in context, learning and organizational change, secondary teaching, learning sciences, and social policy.
-It offers master of science degree programs in education (MSEd) with concentrations in elementary, secondary, and advanced teaching; in higher education administration and policy (MSHE); and in learning and organizational change (MSLOC).
-School programs administered by the Graduate School offer MA and PhD degrees in human development and social policy and in learning sciences.
+- The School of Education and Social Policy (1926) offers the bachelor of science degree in education and social policy with concentrations in elementary teaching, human development in context, learning and organizational change, secondary teaching, learning sciences, and social policy.
+It offers master of science degree programs in education (MSEd) with concentrations in elementary and secondary teaching; learning sciences and educational studies; in higher education administration and policy (MSHE); and in learning and organizational change (MSLOC).
+School programs administered by the Graduate School offer PhD degrees in human development and social policy and in learning sciences.
 Its teacher education programs are accredited by the Illinois State Board of Education.

 Chicago Campus